danc256/retropc-cracks/tsr/README.md

 Clearly naming consistency wasn't my strong suit.
 I think this is an older TSR that you run it first, it sits in memory then you run the game.
 It's before I figured out that it's better to run the original program directly so it can unload at the end of each execution.
 All this does is intercept a bunch of BIOS calls and return the values the protection is looking for.

+## MODEMWAR.ASM

+### Modem War

+This was doc check protected but also had a checksum that notified the players if someone was using a modified binary.
+Hilariously if you patch out the protection with a sector editor the game still plays despite notifying your opponent that you're a cheater.
+Not even sure if the first version even worked but I remember an earlier version patched too early and tripped the checksum.
+In looking at the different versions it looks like I rewrote this one to be a wrapper instead of a TSR that remained loaded even after exiting the game.
+The last version shouldn't trip the checksum either as it patches after the check.
+I played this a lot.